Krosno: Economy

 Krosno is located in an oil bearing region.
 Surface seepage of oil was locally used (unrefined) in lamps as early as the 16th century.
 In the 19th century Ignacy Łukasiewicz a local pharmacist began exploiting the deposits from hand-dug wells, years before the drilling at Titusville, Pennsylvania which is usually said to be the beginning of modern petroleum development.

 One of the things that Krosno is well known for is the quality glassware and crystal that is produced in the town, and distributed throughout the world.
 The history of the company Krosno Glass S.A. (former Krosno Glassworks) dates back to 1923.
 The company employs nearly 2,200 people and is the largest employer in the region.
-A long tradition in glass production and the influence of the glass industry on the local economy have made Krosno known as the "City of Glass".
+A long tradition in glass production and the influence of the glass industry on the local economy have made Krosno known as the "Glass City".